 Yes, if you have savings and investments of less than £23,250 and the property is not being disregarded in the financial assessment (you do not have a partner or dependent living in your home) you should be eligible for a deferred payment agreement.

-We charge interest on the amount owed to us while we are helping to pay care home bills on someone’s behalf.
-The interest rate is currently 1.45% (until 30 June 2018) and is set nationally.
+We charge interest on the amount owed to us while we are helping to pay care homes bills on someone’s behalf.
+The interest rate is currently 1.85% (until 31 December 2018) and is set nationally.
 This is reviewed every six months.

 A deferred payment agreement means you should not have to sell your home in your lifetime unless you decide you want to.

 Your home and your money still belong to you if you have a deferred payment agreement, so you can of course make gifts to your children.
 But a deferred payment agreement for care costs will always need to be repaid – either by the sale of your home after your death, by someone else, or by something like the pay-out from a life assurance policy.

 If we believe that a person’s home or their money has been given away deliberately to avoid paying care charges, then we have the power to recover any money that we are owed.

 During the first twelve weeks you are in a care home, your home is ignored for the purposes of calculating what you might pay and a DPA would usually start after that period.
 If you are eligible, we should be able to set up a deferred payment agreement within twelve weeks of you moving to a care home but some will be arranged more quickly than this and on the rare occasion, some may take longer.

 We will arrange to have your property valued and you can also request an independent valuation if you disagree with that valuation.